drjuls/AMBiT/INSTALL.md

 the `libiomp` library to be available.
 This will usually be fine if you're using the Intel compilers, but may not be present when compiling AMBiT with GCC so you'll need to set `MKL_THREADING=gnu_thread`.

+### MKL ScaLAPACK crashes at run time in `libmkl_blacs_*_mpi` libraries
+AMBiT will try to use MKL's ScaLAPACK implementation when both `USE_MKL` and `USE_SCALAPACK` are set.
+MKL's ScaLAPACK implementation supports several MPI backends, which can be set via the `MKL_MPI` CMake option and can have any one of the following values:

+- `intelmpi`: Intel MPI (default)
+- `mpich`: MPICH
+- `openmpi`: OpenMPI
+- `mshpc`: Mirosoft HPC Pack
+- `msmpi`: Microsoft MPI (Note: Microsoft MPI is now called MS HPC.
+The `msmpi` option is only kept around for compatibility with legacy systems)

+`MKL_MPI` must be set to the version of MPI which was used to compile AMBiT, e.g. with `-DMKL_MPI=openmpi` if compiling AMBiT with OpenMPI.
+If this is not done correctly, AMBiT will crash at run time, with the stack trace pointing to some variant of `libmkl_blacs_*_mpi` libraries.

 ### Compilation fails when using Intel LLVM C++ compiler `icpx`
 **Example error output:**